cli-stuff/dotload/README.md

 `repo_name` - Name of your **dotfiles repository**, if not specified - `dotfiles` name will be used by default

 You can also use URLs of repositories such as **GitLab**, **Codeberg**, etc.

-> [!WARNING]
-> The username cannot contain emojis, spaces or other non-standard characters

 ### Advanced Usage